Question: What causes Dizziness during period? Are There supplements that can ease dizzy spell during menstruation?

 Heavy menstrual flow may also be the reason you feel weak and dizzy during your period.

-Ordinarily, menstruation for a majority of women last of 5 – 7 days.
-This means, if you’ve passed 7 days and still bleeding, then you are losing much more blood than usual.
+Ordinarily, menstruation for a majority of women last about 3–7 days.
+If you’ve passed 7 days and are still bleeding, or your flow is much heavier than usual, then your bleeding may be abnormal.

 Also, the flow of your period is another way to tell if you have excessive bleeding during menstruation.
-If you have to change your pads hourly, then surely something is wrong.
+If you have to change your pads hourly for several hours in a row, pass large clots, or need double protection (pad + tampon) to avoid soaking through, then surely something is wrong and you should see a doctor.

 Heavy bleeding during period can cause anemia, and you may feel dizzy and fatigue due to decreased perfusion of your brain.

-Causes of heavy bleeding during pregnancy are uterine fibroids (especially the submucous type), pelvic infection, bleeding disorders, endometrial hyperplasia, endometriosis, and a side effect of anti-clotting drugs like warfarin.
+Causes of heavy bleeding during your period are uterine fibroids (especially the submucous type), pelvic infection, bleeding disorders, endometrial hyperplasia, endometriosis, some hormonal problems, and side effects of anti-clotting drugs like warfarin.
+Do not stop blood thinners on your own – always speak with your doctor.

 If you have heavy bleeding during your period, you must see your doctor for help.
-This will involve multiple tests and an ultrasound scan.
-In severe cases, a blood transfusion will be necessary.
+This will involve multiple tests (including blood count and iron level) and an ultrasound scan.
+In severe cases, a blood transfusion or treatment in hospital will be necessary.

 5. Vertigo

-If you feel like you are spinning, tilting, or unbalance, it possible you have vertigo.
+If you feel like you are spinning, tilting, or unbalanced, it is possible you have vertigo.
 Other symptoms are hearing impairment and ringing in your ears.

-Vertigo is an inner ear problem and could cause you to feel dizzy.
-Talk to your doctor if you have these symptoms.
+Vertigo is often related to inner ear problems and could cause you to feel dizzy or lose your balance.
+Talk to your doctor if you have these symptoms, especially if they are new, severe, or come with hearing loss, weakness, difficulty speaking, or severe headache.

 6. Hypoglycemia

 Hypoglycemia means a low blood sugar and symptoms includes fatigue, restlessness, seizure, confusion, sweating, hunger and yes, you will also feel dizzy.
-If you feel dizzy during your period, it could be a sign of hypoglycemia.
+If you feel dizzy during your period, it could be a sign of hypoglycemia, especially if you skip meals or eat a lot of sugary snacks and drinks.

 Usually, when you eat, your body produces insulin, a peptide hormone that helps push glucose into your body cells for normal function.

-After eating sugary meals, there is a surge in insulin resulting in a sudden low blood sugar levels.
-This can make you feel dizzy.
+After eating very sugary meals, there is a surge in insulin resulting in a sudden low blood sugar levels in some people (reactive hypoglycemia).
+This can make you feel dizzy, shaky, and unwell.

 How to stop dizziness during periods

-Like already mentioned, the monthly feeling of dizziness, especially when expecting your period is not abnormal.
-It happens because of normal hormone fluctuations.
+Like already mentioned, the monthly feeling of dizziness, especially when expecting your period, is not abnormal for many women.
+It happens because of normal hormone fluctuations, pain, or lifestyle factors.
 So, don’t panic.
 Here are tips to improve your symptoms.

-• If a dizzy spell starts, its best to lie down as quickly as possible.
+If a dizzy spell starts, its best to lie down as quickly as possible.
 This is crucial to avoid a fall.
+If you can, raise your legs slightly.

-• Though this could be difficult, you need to stay away for sugary drinks.
-These drinks contain high levels of sugar and may cause dizziness
+Though this could be difficult, you need to stay away for sugary drinks.
+These drinks contain high levels of sugar and may cause dizziness in some people by triggering a sugar “high” and then a crash.

-• If you feel so disturbed and stressed out, take some rest
+If you feel so disturbed and stressed out, take some rest, practice deep breathing, and try to sleep well at night.

-• Take iron supplements or food rich in iron such as red meat, beans, shellfish, and liver
+Take iron supplements if your doctor has confirmed low iron or anemia, or take food rich in iron such as red meat, beans, shellfish, and liver.